official-imvoiid/CivitFetch/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE.txt` file for details[cite: 1, 2, 3].
+See the `LICENSE.txt` file for details.